In the United States, we’re all about our independence — which is why we dedicate a summer holiday to celebrating it.

-Many breeds were developed to do work that required them to act independently.
-Those dogs tend to be smart, but as family pets, they may need more leadership and training than others.
-Ultimately, though, they’re worth it.
+There are also many dog breeds that tend to be more independent as they were developed to do work that required them to act on their own.
+Those dogs tend to be smart, but as family pets, they may need more leadership and training than others as they can be stubborn.
+Ultimately, though, they can be worth it.

 The bold and powerful Akita isn’t known for barking, but he is still an excellent watchdog.
 Many Akitas are protective of their families, especially children, and they require lots of socialization to help them distinguish between what is a threat and what is normal.